Learning the Parts of a Sailboat

 - Winch – A drum shaped object made of metal which lines are wrapped around to make trimming easier.

 There are many different parts of a sailboat that work together to help the boat move.
 Learning how to sail can be fun and the first step is becoming familiar with the parts of a sailboat and commonly used sailing terms.
+If you’re planning a yachting vacation – like a Bahamas yacht charter – this knowledge will come in handy, if you’d like a sailing lesson at sea.
 For more on sailboat parts and sailing terms, check out the pages below.

 - In-Depth Page of Sailing Terminology